J01100/matrix-calculator/README.md

-#### WARNING; This app hasn't gone through careful testing.
-I'm not responsible if this app somehow ruins your computer.
+#### WARNING; I'm not responsible if this app somehow ruins your computer, pretty sure it won't though.

 ##### scratched:
 * rewrite all comments